Equivariant localization and completion in cyclic homology and derived loop spaces: Background

 We now introduce the notion of based loops of a stack.
 Namely, given a point of a stack, the based loop space is the group of automorphisms of that point and the unipotent based loops consist of the unipotent automorphisms.
 We use these characterizations in Propositions \ref{FormalLoopsQuotient} and \ref{UnipotentLoopsQuotient} to give explicit descriptions of the formal and unipotent loop spaces of quotient stacks.

 \begin{defn} Let $X$ be a prestack, and $x: S \rightarrow X$ be an $S$-point where $S$ is an affine derived scheme.
-The \emph{group of based loops} at $x$, which we denote $\Omega(X, x)$, is the $\infty$-group object\footnote{The notion of an $\infty$-group can be found in Defintion 7.2.2.1 of \cite{Lu:HTT}, a useful characterization in Proposition 7.2.2.4 of \loccit.
-Proposition 6.1.2.11 of \loccit shows that Cech nerves are $\infty$-groupoid objects in any $\infty$-category, so that $\Omega(X, x)$ is a groupoid object in derived stacks and therefore a group object in derived stacks over $S$.} in prestacks over $S$ defined to be the Cech nerve of the map $x: S \rightarrow X$, i.e. its underlying derived stack is $\LL X \times_X S$ or equivalently the pullback
+The \emph{group of based loops} at $x$, which we denote $\Omega(X, x)$, is the $\infty$-group object\footnote{The notion of an $\infty$-group can be found in Defintion 7.2.2.1 of \cite{Lu:HTT}, a useful characterization in Proposition 7.2.2.4 of \opcit.
+Proposition 6.1.2.11 of \opcit shows that Cech nerves are $\infty$-groupoid objects in any $\infty$-category, so that $\Omega(X, x)$ is a groupoid object in derived stacks and therefore a group object in derived stacks over $S$.
+We use the notation $\Hom_{grp}$ to denote the space of group homomorphisms.} in prestacks over $S$ defined to be the Cech nerve of the map $x: S \rightarrow X$, i.e. its underlying derived stack is $\LL X \times_X S$ or equivalently the pullback

 If $f: X \rightarrow Y$ is a map of prestacks, with $x \in X(S)$, then there is a natural map of $\infty$-groups $\Omega(f, x): \Omega(X, x) \rightarrow \Omega(Y, f(x))$.
 We define the \emph{unipotent based loops} of $X$, denoted $\Omega^u(X, x)$, by the fiber product $\LL^u(X) \times_X S$; there is a natural map $\Omega^u(X, x) \rightarrow \Omega(X, x)$.
 Note that the unipotent based loops do not form a group. \end{defn}